mindspore-ai/hub/mshub_res/assets/mindspore/ascend/1.1/dscnn_v1.1_Speech Commands Version1.md

 ## Introduction

-This MindSpore Hub model uses the implementation of textcnn from the MindSpore model zoo on Gitee at model_zoo/official/nlp/textcnn.
+This MindSpore Hub model uses the implementation of dscnn from the MindSpore model zoo on Gitee at model_zoo/research/nlp/dscnn.

-textcnn is a audio network.
-More details please refer to the MindSpore model zoo on Gitee at [model_zoo/official/nlp/textcnn](https://gitee.com/mindspore/mindspore/blob/r1.1/model_zoo/official/nlp/textcnn/README.md).
+dscnn is a audio network.
+More details please refer to the MindSpore model zoo on Gitee at [model_zoo/research/nlp/dscnn](https://gitee.com/mindspore/mindspore/blob/r1.1/model_zoo/research/nlp/dscnn/README.md).

 All parameters in the module are trainable.